morpho-matters/morpholib/docs/guides/latex.md

 Morpho's LaTeX parser does not have access to all possible LaTeX commands from all possible packages.
 By default, the parser only knows about commands from the LaTeX packages `amsmath`, `amsfonts`, `amssymb`, and `xcolor`, which cover a reasonably wide range of common commands.
 To allow it to use commands from other packages, as well as any custom commands of your own, modify the *preamble*.

 The *preamble* is the LaTeX code that is executed before the main document code is parsed.
 It's where all package inclusion statements go as well as any custom commands you might have written.
-For example, say we want the parser to have access to the `resize` package.
-We can extend the built-in preamble by including this lines at the top of your code:
+For example, say we want the parser to have access to the `relsize` package.
+We can extend the built-in preamble by including this line at the top of your code:
 ```python
 morpho.latex.preamble += r"\usepackage{relsize}"
 ```